-The School governor with a responsibility for SEND is Mrs Rania Naser who can also be contacted through the school office.
-The SEND Governor regularly meets with the SENDCO and feeds back information to the rest of the school's governing body.
-It is our aim that the SEND governor and SENDCo meet several times during the year to consider and develop the provision for SEND pupils across the school.
+The School governors with a responsibility for SEND are Mrs Rania Naser and Mrs Rosio Vicens who can also be contacted through the school office.
+The SEND Governors regularly meet with the SENDCO and feeds back information to the rest of the school's governing body.
+It is our aim that the SEND governors and SENDCo meet several times during the year to consider and develop the provision for SEND pupils across the school.

-Our school SEND policy, Equality and Accessibility Plan can be found on School Policies & Procedures page.
+Our school SEND policy, Equality and Accessibility Plan can be found on the School Policies section of our school website.